 Basal cell carcinoma usually appears on the head or neck and is likely related to long-term sun exposure.
-Most often they look like waxy or white bump.
+Most often, they look like waxy or white bumps.
 However, they sometimes look like a scaly patch on the chest or back.
 This cancer grows slowly and rarely spreads.
-It is very common for a basal cell carcinoma to return after it is removed.
+It is very common for basal cell carcinoma to return after it is removed.
 Basal cell carcinoma accounts for the majority of cancer cases.

 Melanoma is the least common of the three main skin cancers.
 It is also the most likely to spread to lymph nodes.